 An entrepreneur steers his young company

 Note: Entrepreneurial life holds both attractions and unknowns for Sandians considering that path.
 In an effort to shed more light on the realities of starting a high-tech business, the Lab News is following the efforts of the fledgling company mPower to grow its own wings.
 On Oct.
 2, 2015, our first installment was titled “Why attempt the entrepreneurial life?”
 What follows here is Chapter 6.
-Previous installments in this ongoing saga are here, here, and here.
+You can read previous installments in this ongoing saga from December 11, 2015 and April 1, 2016.

 Pete, former senior manager of Industry Partnerships at Sandia, buys cookies for the group at the table and explains his reasoning for spending time with a company trying to sell very thin, flexible photovoltaic material: “I’m retired, I get to do what I want, it’s fun, and I believe in it.”